Profilangaben

 Beschreibung

-My husband and I have a 3 acre homestead on the rural East side of the island of Maui in Hana.
-We are blessed to be the custodians to this special part of the 'last Hawaiian place' rich with cultural and spiritual significance.
-We are a private homestead and not a commercial operation.
-The farm consists of a sampling of trees such as papaya, banana, cacao, coffee, inga, soursop, avocado, lychee, rambutan, jackfruit, surinam cherry, fig, star-apple, mountain apple and coconut.
+Our 3 acre homestead is located on the rural East side of the island of Maui in Hana.
+Being the custodian to this special part of the 'last Hawaiian place' rich with cultural and spiritual significance is a blessing..
+The farm consists of a sampling of trees such as papaya, banana, cacao, coffee, inga, soursop, avocado, lychee, rambutan, jackfruit, surinam cherry, fig, star-apple, eggfruit, sapote, macadamia nut, lemon, orange, mountain apple and coconut.

-As we expand to growing vegetables and maintain the gardens already planted, we're looking for hard working mature couples traveling together who will appreciate their experience in paradise and be open to the cultural exchange unique to the Hawaiian Islands in the isolated Hawaiian village we call home.
+As we expand to growing vegetables and maintain the gardens already planted, we're looking for hard working mature couples traveling together (occasionally single travelers will be accommodated).
+Guests are welcome who appreciate a unique experience and are open to the cultural exchange in an isolated Hawaiian village.The ability to perform physical labor in the tropics is expected.

-We have a few chickens and ducks for ambiance, eggs and companionship and have a variety of new fruit trees that are just beginning to produce.
-The trees and new garden area produce enough for sharing with workaway guests and family.
+On our small farm, there are a few chickens and ducks for ambiance, eggs and companionship and a variety of new fruit trees that are beginning to produce.
+The trees and new garden area produce enough for sharing with Workaway guests and family.
 The 'bunkhouse' for visiting guests is partially solar powered with an indoor-outdoor living space along a stream with a view of Hana Ranch pastureland.
 The bunkhouse has a kitchen and shower/bathroom in the private unit.
 Couples traveling together have proven to be the best match for our farm as it is located near the town but in an isolated part of the island of Maui.
-The location is great because of cell phone and internet access with the right carrier (Verizon) and proximity to the amenities of the town such as food trucks, gift shops, bank, post office etc. In their spare time, couples traveling together have companionship for exploring the beaches and hiking trails and also someone to work alongside in the garden, maintaining the farm and learning Hawaiian crafts, dance, and music.
+The location is prime with cell phone and internet access and proximity to the amenities of the town such as food trucks, gift shops, bank, post office etc. In their spare time, guests have companionship for exploring the beaches and hiking trails and also someone to work alongside in the garden.

 Kunstprojekte